Boat carrying survivors from Mozambique militant attack on gas town arrives in Pemba

 Aid groups believe the attack has displaced tens of thousands of people, many of whom fled into dense forest or attempted to escape by sea.
 Hundreds, including many foreign workers, have been evacuated by air.

-The fighting was continuing as recently as Tuesday, said security sources involved in rescue efforts and the United Nations, while Portugal is reportedly ready to send 60 soldiers to help train armed forces in Cabo Delgado.
+The fighting was continuing as recently as Tuesday, said security sources involved in rescue efforts and the U.N., while Portugal is reportedly ready to send 60 soldiers to help train armed forces in Cabo Delgado.

+British national Philip Mawer, who has been missing since the attack last week, likely died while trying to escape a besieged hotel in Palma, a statement issued on behalf of his family said.

-Reuters has not been able to independently verify the accounts from Palma.
-Most means of communication to the town were cut off after the attack began last Wednesday.
+Reuters has not been able to independently verify the accounts from the town.
+Most means of communication were cut off after the attack began last Wednesday.
 Phone calls to Mozambique’s government and security officials went unanswered on Thursday.

 The ferry docked at around 8 a.m. local time (0600 GMT) in Pemba, the provincial capital of Cabo Delgado.